compassion, collaboration & cooperation iN transistion

 apple tree, which bore fruit, whose delicious flavour I can still taste today.
 My mother’s

-hill towards the house.
-The very hill in fact where I have childhood memories of pedalling
+up the hill towards the house.
+The very hill in fact where I have childhood memories

-down the hill at full speed on my tricycle, hitting a wall and somersaulting over the
+of pedalling down the hill at full speed on my tricycle, hitting a wall and somersaulting

 LET US suffer the children of innocence, within ALL of us, to realise that we have been granted the priviledge, to experience as embodied spirit, in all humility, the actions of self-less caring and compassionate LOVE for ALL ... in this totally and absolutely interconnected virtual world collective which we have chosen to be born to.